bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 Because right now Lightning doesn't scale, right?
 I mean , it's cute and all we can have say a hundred to  50 million people using it, but we cannot have say  half a billion people using Lightning.
 It's  actually impossible.
-So do we get some extra sort of  breathing room on Lightning with OpVault?
+So do we get some extra sort of  breathing room on Lightning with `OP_VAULT`?

 James: 00:58:24

-I think it's plausible that OpVault might help to compress the witness sizes for Lightning transactions a little bit.
+I think it's plausible that `OP_VAULT` might help to compress the witness sizes for Lightning transactions a little bit.
 But to be honest, I think that might be marginal.
 I mean, you'd need someone who's really in the weeds on Lightning to sit here and tell you whether or not there is some kind of significant kind of game changing improvement there.
 But from my impression, I think it's it'd be a nice little marginal compression maybe, but it wouldn't be  a game changer.